Find Affordable College Courses

 The following schools top our list of the Most Popular Journalism Master's Degree Colleges.

 Our analysis found Columbia University in the City of New York to be the most popular school for journalism students who want to pursue a master’s degree in New York.
-Columbia is a fairly large private not-for-profit school located in the large city of New York.
+Columbia is a very large private not-for-profit school located in the large city of New York.

 About 69% of the students majoring in journalism at the school are women while 31% are male.